40th Annual Conference Call for Abstracts

 - The submission process involves writing a 250 word (or less) abstract.
 The abstract should provide an accurate, succinct, and informative representation of the content you plan to present and be relevant to neonatal nursing.

-- 60 minute educational session (including time for questions) and is limited to one presenter.
+- 60-minute educational session (including time for questions)

-- Paper presenters are responsible for all expenses relating to their presentations, including, but not limited to: air & ground travel, lodging, meals, and incidentals.
-Presenter must register for the day they present their paper(s) and are responsible for related registration fees.
+- Presenters must register for the conference and are responsible for all expenses relating to their presentations, including, but not limited to registration, air & ground travel, lodging, meals, and incidentals.

 What is the difference between Evidence-Based Practice Projects, Clinical Research Studies and Educational Issues?